khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 ### When to use banners
 Use banners to:
 - Inform a user of a feature that has yet to be enabled.
 For example, Auto DevOps.
-- Promote a free trial of GitLab ultimate by featuring the new squash commit functionality in merge requests.
+- Promote a new feature.
+For example, a free trial of GitLab ultimate by featuring the new squash commit functionality in merge requests.

 ### When not to use banners
 Do not use banners to: